|MEETING PLACE:||Galice Resort, 11744 Galice Rd Merlin, Oregon 97532|

 After coffee and breakfast each morning, we pack up our belongings, and then we’ll discuss and practice boat rigging.
 Everyone has ample opportunities to row in a variety of whitewater levels.
+Each rower can expect to row half the time.
+There are a variety of boat sizes and loads, and people rotate from craft to craft practicing in lighter, more- maneuverable boats up to fully-loaded-heavy gear boats.
 We stop each day for lunch with sufficient time for questions and discussions.
 We will discuss how to best select and arrange an ideal camp, proper meal preparation and clean up, and the essentials of “Leave No Trace” practices.
-Each evening, we hold classroom discussions, where we review water safety, ropes, knots and general whitewater rafting topics from A to Z. Depending on water levels and weather, we may have a layover day where we do not change camps.
-After lunch on day 7, we have a short float to our take-out point at Foster Bar, arriving around 2:00 pm.
+Each evening, we hold classroom discussions, where we review whitewater rafting topics from A to Z. After lunch on day 7, we have a short float to our take-out point at Foster Bar, arriving around 2:00 pm.
 Upon packing up our gear into the vans, we relax for the scenic, 2-3 hour mountain drive back to Galice Resort.
 We arrive at approximately 6:00 PM.

 The following list is an example of the course content taught at the Rowing Clinic.

 - Basic Rowing: Push, Pull, 4 Ferry Angles

 - OARS Safety Talk

 - Rowing Technique and Finesse With In-Water Demo

 - Avoiding Flips and Wraps, Righting a Boat